pattern-lab/website/docs/advanced-auto-regenerate.md

 ## The Default Files That Are Watched

-By default, the Node version of Pattern Lab monitors the following files:
+By default, Pattern Lab monitors the following files:

+* all of the JSON files under `source/_annotations/`
+* all of the JSON files under `source/_data/`
+* all of the files under `source/_meta/`
 * all of the pattern templates under `source/_patterns/`
-* all of the JSON files under `source/_patterns/`
-* all of the JSON files under `source/_data/`
 * all of the CSS files under `source/css/`
+* all of the files under `source/images/` and `source/fonts/`
-* all of the CSS files under `public/styleguide/css/`
+* all of the Javascript files under `source/js/`

-You may also uncomment the scss statements throughout the Gruntfile or Gulpfile to utilize the shipped CSS preprocessor configuration should you desire.
+The watch configuration is found within the Gruntfile or Gulpfile at the root of the project.

 {% endcapture %}
 {{ m | markdownify }}